Sinapsis-AI/sinapsis-chatbots/README.md

 <a href="#license">🔍 License</a>
 </p>

-The `sinapsis-chatbots` module provides a suite of templates and utilities for configuring and running Large Language Model (LLM) applications.
-It includes predefined templates for chat-based interactions and Retrieval-Augmented Generation (RAG) systems, enabling the straightforward integration with various LLM models for AI-driven tasks.
+The `sinapsis-chatbots` module is a powerful toolkit designed to simplify the development of AI-driven chatbots and Retrieval-Augmented Generation (RAG) systems.
+It provides ready-to-use templates and utilities for configuring and running LLM applications, enabling developers to integrate a wide range of LLM models with ease for natural, intelligent interactions.

 <h2 id="installation">🐍 Installation</h2>